-Vitamins are vital micronutrients which cannot be synthesized endogenously or in insufficient amounts, and the principal way we get vitamins is through our diet.
-Vitamins can be classified as water soluble or fat soluble.
-The fat-soluble vitamins include vitamin A, D, E, and K. Fat-soluble vitamins play integral roles in a multitude of physiological processes such as vision, bone health, immune function, and coagulation.
+Vitamins are vital micronutrients that cannot be synthesized endogenously or in insufficient amounts, and the principal means by which we get vitamins is through our diet.
+Vitamins can classify as water-soluble or fat-soluble.
+The fat-soluble vitamins include vitamins A, D, E, and K. Fat-soluble vitamins play integral roles in a multitude of physiological processes such as vision, bone health, immune function, and coagulation.
 This review discusses the biochemistry, transport, and roles of these vitamins highlighting deficiency syndromes and potential toxicities.

 Sources of Vitamin A

-In animals, vitamin A is stored as a molecule called retinol.
-Egg yolk, milk, liver, cheese, and butter are all rich in vitamin A. We derive vitamin A from plant sources in the form of plant carotenoids, which are converted to retinol during digestion.
+In animals, the body stores vitamin A as a molecule called retinol.
+Egg yolk, milk, liver, cheese, and butter are all rich in vitamin A. We derive vitamin A from plant sources in the form of plant carotenoids, which convert to retinol during digestion.
 Plants abundant in vitamin A include dark green leafy vegetables (spinach, amaranth, among others), carrots, squash, yellow maize, mangoes, and papayas.

 Sources of Vitamin D